GLOBAL MARKETS-Global shares waver on coronavirus fears

 By Tom Arnold and Swati Pandey

-LONDON/SYDNEY, July 8 (Reuters) - Global stocks faltered on Wednesday, losing momentum after a five-day rally, as an increase in new coronavirus cases in some parts of the world undermined prospects for a quick economic recovery.
-Oil prices fell on oversupply fears.
+LONDON/SYDNEY, July 8 (Reuters) - Global stocks faltered on Wednesday as an increase in new coronavirus cases in some parts of the world undermined prospects for a quick economic recovery.

-Frankfurt .GDAXI, Paris .FCHI and London .FTSE all opened lower in early trading as investors shifted to wait-and- see mode before upcoming earnings and clung to the perceived safety of the U.S. dollar =USD.
+Frankfurt .GDAXI, Paris .FCHI and London .FTSE all opened lower as investors shifted to wait-and-see mode before upcoming earnings and clung to the perceived safety of the U.S. dollar =USD.
 GVD/EUR/FRX

 It was a rosier picture in Asia, where Chinese stocks extended their gains to seven sessions, with the blue-chip index .CSI300 up 1.6% to its highest close since June 2015.
 MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was up 0.5%, still lower than a four-and-a-half-month high reached the day before.